 Chimamanda Ngozi Adichie, Honorary Degree of Doctor of Letters

-Adichie was a Hodder Fellow at Princeton University in 2005 and earned an MA in African history from Yale University in 2008.
+Adichie was a Hodder Fellow at Princeton University in 2005.
+She earned an MA in African history from Yale University in 2008.
 She was chosen as a MacArthur Foundation Fellow (popularly known as a “genius grant”) in 2008.
-A fellowship at the Radcliffe Institute for Advanced Study at Harvard University in 2011-2012 allowed her to complete Americanah, her third novel, which would win the National Book Critics Circle Award for Fiction and the Chicago Tribune Heartland Prize.
-In addition to her four novels, she has published two books of essays, We Should All Be Feminists and Dear Ijeawele, or a Feminist Manifesto in Fifteen Suggestions, as well as works of short fiction and magazine articles.
+A fellowship at the Radcliffe Institute for Advanced Study at Harvard University in 2011-2012 allowed her to complete Americanah, her third novel.
+Subsequently, it won the National Book Critics Circle Award for Fiction and the Chicago Tribune Heartland Prize.
+In addition to her four novels, she has published two books of essays; We Should All Be Feminists and Dear Ijeawele, or a Feminist Manifesto in Fifteen Suggestions, as well as works of short fiction and magazine articles.

-Her books have been published in thirty languages, and her TED talks on “The Danger of a Single Narrative” and feminism have reached a worldwide audience.
-A writer who has established herself as a strong and clear voice, while at the same time embracing and encouraging the complexities of individual circumstances and stories, Adichie divides her time between lives the United States and in Nigeria.
+Moreover, her books have been published in thirty languages.
+Also, her TED talks on “The Danger of a Single Story” and feminism have reached a worldwide audience.
+Also, Chimamanda established herself as a strong and clear voice.
+At the same time, she embraces and encourages the complexities of individual circumstances and stories.
+Adichie divides her time between lives in the United States and in Nigeria.